gercorr/GeoShareBackend/README.md

 # GeoShareBackend

+Features: Spring Framework, Dependency Injection, Rest API, Embedded Tomcat, Object-Relational Mapping, MySql

+This is the backend to the android GeoShare app.
+It hosts two rest services used by the android app:
+/rest/addNote?text={text}&lat={latitude}&long={longitude}
+/rest/getAllNotes

+JPA/Hibernate is used for Object-Relational Mapping to mysql db.

+The application uses spring framework for Dependency Injection.

 You will need a mysql instance running somewhere.
 If thats done then all you should need to do is add persistence.xml to here:
 GeoShareBackend\src\main\resources\META-INF

+Use Maven to build:
+mvn clean install

+run as a regular java application (no need for server, the application has Tomcat embedded)

+The application works as code first.
+If you dont want this then remove <property name="hibernate.hbm2ddl.auto" value="update" /> from the persistence.xml below.

 persistence.xml (replace {xxx}):
 ```xml